sophWillis/Fitt/README.md

   <img width="100" alt="Screenshot 2021-08-31 at 09 56 16" src="https://user-images.githubusercontent.com/38283239/131475783-46c41bd3-99f1-40a4-9daa-630071080154.png">
 </div>

-Here the user can sign up if they don't have an account (or link back to the log in page if they do).
-If sign up is successful, the user will automatically be logged in and will be able to see the home page rendered.
-If sign up is unsuccessful, this can be for one of two reasons: the passwords entered do not match or an there is an existing account associated with the email entered.
+Here the user can sign up if they don't have an account (or navigate back to the log in page if they do).
+If sign up is successful, the user will automatically be logged in and will be able to see the home page rendered on the index route instead of the landing page.
+If sign up is unsuccessful, this can be for one of two reasons: the passwords entered do not match or an there is an existing account associated with the email entered - a detailed error message is display for each so that the user knows how to proceed.

 ### ForgotPassword.js